RTEMS/rtems-docs/c-user/task/introduction.rst

 * :ref:`InterfaceRtemsTaskMode` - Gets and optionally sets the mode of the calling task.

-* :ref:`InterfaceRtemsTaskWakeAfter` - Wakes up after an interval in
+* :ref:`InterfaceRtemsTaskWakeAfter` - Wakes up after a count of :term:`clock
-  :term:`clock ticks <clock tick>` or yields the processor.
+  ticks <clock tick>` have occurred or yields the processor.

 * :ref:`InterfaceRtemsTaskWakeWhen` - Wakes up when specified.